 - Previous Corporation Tax or Self Assessment returns

 - Any other official letters or notices received from HMRC

 Your 10-digit UTR number may not be listed as ‘UTR’ or ‘Unique Taxpayer Reference’ – it will more likely be referred to as ‘Reference’ ‘Tax Reference’ or ‘Corporation Tax Reference’.
 On official HMRC correspondence, it should be located near the top of the page, on the right-hand side.

-If you cannot sign into your HMRC online account or find any documents containing your Unique Taxpayer Reference, you can contact HMRC to request your lost UTR.
+If you cannot sign into your HMRC online account or find any documents containing your Unique Taxpayer Reference, you can contact HMRC to request your UTR number.
 Limited companies can do this online, and Self Assessment individuals can contact HMRC by phone.

 Do I need more than one UTR number?

 You cannot get more than one UTR number for a limited company, nor can you get more than one personal UTR for Self Assessment.
 However, if you have set up a limited company and also need to register yourself for Self Assessment (as a director or shareholder), you will have two different UTRs: one for your company, for Corporation Tax purposes; and one for yourself, to declare and pay personal tax through Self Assessment.

 LLPs also need to register separately from each individual LLP member – the business will have its own UTR, and each LLP member will have a personal UTR of his or her own.